asyrul21/designPatternsReference/src/MVC/README.md

 ### Example 3: The Model 2

 This example has been removed in the 2020 version of the book.
-It makes sense, since there are many MVC frameworks that are widely used today.
+It makes sense, since there are many MVC frameworks that are widely used today, and the example given is highly Java-specific.

-However, you can run the Example 3's HttpServerMain server code.
+However, you can run the Example 3's HttpServerMain server code, and pass query parameters like ?increase=2 to the URL to increase the BPM.

 The JSP does not work just yet, as I am still figuring out how to run the jsp file.